- Home

 Wiregrass Georgia Technical College understands there may be cases of extenuating circumstances affecting a student’s financial aid eligibility.
 The student, or the student’s parents (in the case of a dependent student), may request special consideration called “professional judgment” by submitting the appropriate Special Circumstances Appeal form though an online process at https://wiregrass.studentforms.com/.
 Extenuating circumstances include but are not limited to loss of employment; loss of income due to divorce or separation; loss of untaxed income; loss of income due to death of a spouse; a one-time income increase such as lottery winnings; loss or hardship due to natural disaster.

 Professional judgment may also be sought for students who want to be considered for a dependency override.
 This override will allow consideration for dependent students to change to an independent status due to an unusual or life threatening family situation, death of a custodial parent, or students who have no contact with their natural parents.
-All professional judgment decisions will be determined by the Director of Financial Aid, Assistance Director, or Financial Aid Coordinator.
+All professional judgment decisions will be determined by the Executive Director of Financial Aid or Assistance Director.
 Professional judgment decisions may take 4 to 6 weeks to process.

 Repeat Coursework – Financial Aid Implications